Framework

 Framework provides a variety of ways to import.
 When you reference d3, Inputs, Plot or some other built-in, you’re implicitly importing from npm.
 In addition, you can import modules explicitly from:

-With the exception of remote imports, imported modules are bundled with your project, improving performance, security, and stability.
+With the exception of remote imports, imported modules are bundled with your app, improving performance, security, and stability.
 In some cases, such as stylesheets and WebAssembly modules, you may need to specify additional files to download via import.meta.resolve.

 npm imports